Gabriel Boughton: Life

 Boughton entered Surat in 1644 and was appointed to Asalat Khan, the paymaster general of the Mughal empire, who was keen on having the services of a European surgeon.
 Subsequently, Boughton travelled to Agra.
-Following the death of Asalat Khan in 1647, Boughton was appointed to the emperor’s son, Shah Shuja, then the governor general of Bengal based at Rajmahal.
+Following the death of Khan in 1647, Boughton was appointed to the emperor’s son, Shah Shuja, then the governor general of Bengal based at Rajmahal.
 When one of the prince's concubines developed a pain in her side, Boughton was able to cure her and, according to colonial administrator John Beard in 1685, in return received exemption from duty for personal trade but not for the EIC.
 In 1649, Captain Brookhaven's ship from London arrived in Bengal with duty-free goods "upon the account of Boughton's nishauns", giving the British an advantage over other traders.
 Two years later, the British returned to establish a factory at Hooghly and obtain another exemption for the EIC.
 They obtained this by informing Shah Shujah that the previous privileges given by Shah Jahan were for the exemption of all duty.